segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/migration.md

 strat: node-js
 ---

-If you're using the [classic version of Analytics Node.js](/docs/connections/sources/catalog/libraries/server/node/classic) (named `analytics-node` on npm), follow these steps to upgrade to the [latest version of Analytics Node.js](/connections/sources/catalog/libraries/server/node/) (named `@segment/analytics-node` on npm).
+If you're using the [classic version of Analytics Node.js](/docs/connections/sources/catalog/libraries/server/node/classic) (named `analytics-node` on npm), [upgrade to the latest version of Analytics Node.js](/connections/sources/catalog/libraries/server/node/) (named `@segment/analytics-node` on npm).

 1. Change the named imports.